 At the time of admission, written consent from the custodial parent or guardian is obstained which authorizes the provider to emergency health care for the child.

 In the event the child develops symptoms of illness, the child is placed to rest quietly and the custodial parent or guardian is notified.
 Children will not be given medication or treatment except for written order of a physician or under instructions of a parent or guardian.
-Footsteps to Learning is equipped with CPR Certified staff members and First Aid kids.
+Footsteps to Learning is equipped with CPR Certified staff members and First Aid kits.

 Children are encouraged to wear play clothes and comfortable shoes.
 Daily activities include active and messy play, and the children should feel comfortable enough to enjoy themselves without worrying about their clothes.
-The child's name should be placed on all outdoor clothing and other belongings to help ensure the return of all the proper possesions and clothes.
+The child's name should be placed on all outdoor clothing and other belongings to help ensure the return of all their proper possesions and clothes.

 12. Field Trips